nddpj00/balanced-diet-menu-finder/README.md

 5. Delete a Recipe [CRU**D**]
 - Click on the delete button of the recipe to delete it from the database.
 - Defensive programming modal opens to confirm user wants to proceed with the deletion.
-- If confirmaed the user is directed back to the page where the recipe was, along with a flash message giving immediate feedback its been deleted.
+- If confirmed the user is directed back to the page where the recipe was, along with a flash message giving immediate feedback its been deleted.

-###  Features to impliment in the future
+###   Features to implement in the future

 1. User login
 - This would allow others to use it for their purpose with *their* favourite recipes.